 When you were a child, there were numerous things you had to learn from the ground up, possibly accompanied by a healthy dose of anxiety.
 First you mastered crawling, followed by standing, and then walking.
-You probably fell down a lot during the process.
-If your parents cheered you on, this may have helped you to learn that often the only way to reduce our anxiety is to do the thing that scares us, tolerate our feelings, and learn that we can live through the experience.
-The combination of acceptance that we feel scared and the courage to make changes despite our fear is often the way to recovery, rather than the procrastination and paralysis that can result from ruminating about the reasons we are the way we are.
+You probably fell down a lot during the process, too.
+If your parents cheered you on, this may have helped you to learn that often the only way to reduce our anxiety is to do the thing that scares us, tolerate our feelings, and discover that we can live through the experience.
+The combination of accepting that we feel scared and having the courage to make changes despite our fear is often the way to recovery, rather than the procrastination and paralysis that can result from ruminating about the reasons we are the way we are.

 Let’s say that you understand logically that people at a party probably aren’t all whispering behind your back.
 Instead, they’re most likely talking about other topics.
 All the same, since you have a long-standing pattern of believing that people make fun of you, you avoid social events whenever possible.
 As a result, you feel isolated and lonely.

-You decide to enter into psychotherapy, where your therapist treats you with unconditional acceptance and empathy.
+You decide to enter into psychotherapy, where your therapist treats you with unconditional acceptance and empathy (or so one would hope).
 In the process of discussing the origins of your anxiety, you develop some alternative explanations as to why people might glance your way.
 Rather than thinking, “She told one look at me, labeled me a loser, and looked away”, you might tell yourself, “She looked at me and is probably shy.
 I could introduce myself, ask her name, and engage in some small talk.
 She might appreciate my making the overture.”

 And this is where you choose between courage and comfort.
 Some quotes on courage which may inspire you to take the courageous road: